opencog/sensory/DesignNotes-L.md

 Jigsaw API's
 ------------
 At the center of the vector DB is the vector dot-product.
+Mathematically, computationally, this is "trivial" -- its just a loop that sums (accumulates) the product of two vectors.
+So that's "conceptually easy".
+The "hard parts" are these:

+* What is the correct notation for the pseudo-code for a dot-product?
+  What do the symbols in that notation mean, and how do we symbolically express this idea?

+A partial, but incomplete answer to the above is to express it in Atomese.
+First, an explanation of why its an OK-ish answer, and then why it fails, and is incomplete.

-One of the Atomese demos implements that vector dot product.
-It works because All Atomese has C++ as an underlying default implementation.
-This exposes two issues:
+Expressing the dot product in Atomese is an OK-ish answer because there already is a demo that does this.
+It not only provides a symbolic expression for the dot product, but it also "runs".
+This is because all Atomese has C++ as an underlying default implementation.
+Supply the data, and say "execute" and bingo: the result is computed.

-* There's no obvious way to "port" that Atomese to a GPU.
-Even is some automated Atomese-to-GPU compiler were built, there's no obvious location where to store that code (except as, duhh, a Value at some well-known key).
+Another reason that the Atomese for the dot-product is an OK-ish answer is that it is sufficiently symbolic to formally capture the idea of what the words "dot-product" mean.
+The Atomese is entirely recognizable in terms of what a school textbook might say about dot-products.  human can look at th textbook, and the Atomese, and say "oh, yes, I see these these are the same thing" (or do the same thing, or are different representations for the same thing.)

+However, the Atomese expression is also incomplete.
+For example, there is no obvious way to convert the Atomese expression to some arbitrary programming langauge: Java, python, rust, whatever.
+Although the Atomese can be thought of as "pseudocode", there aren't any existing compilers that will convert this expression into functional code.

+There are at least two solutions to the above problem, neither of which are entirely satsifying.
+One solution is to ask Claude code to read the Atomese, and convert it to Java, python, rust... whatever.
+For reasonably short Atomese snippets, and lots of hand-holding, and human verification, and unit tests, this is possible.
+It's not at all automatic; it requires human intervention and dilligence.

+Another solution is to write a compiler, an Atomese-to-whichever- language compiler.
+This is doable.
+Such a compiler would be large, complex, and quite the beast.
+This exposes a different issue: the "so what" issue.
+So what if I have such a compiler?
+What would I do with it?
+Who is going to write the Atomese that will be compiled down to some existing software programming language?

+There are some provisional answers to this "so what" question, but they first thread through a different concern:

-* There's no obvious way to specify the API to the lambda that implements the dot product.
+* What is the API to the lambda that implements the dot product.

  In the abstract, the notion of jigsaws and connectors provides the exactly-needed device for this.
 In practice, as seen in sensory-v0, the actual creation of hand-written API spec as jigsaws is untenable.
 Yes, the LG infrastructure can